arviz-devs/arviz/doc/source/contributing/issue_triaging.md

 :::{important}
 The bullet points below list some ideas and examples of what issue triaging entails, *but they are not exhaustive (nor aim to be!)*.
-You should make the task yours.
+We encourage taking ownershipship of tasks.

 If you think it will make the issue more clear, or help the person who posted or the contributors working on it but it's not listed below do not worry, try it out anyways.